rioriost/pgsql_hackathon/Step-by-step-Guide-01.md

 3. On the **New container** blade, enter **samples-workitems** for the **Name**.

-![New container blade.](images/20200722074139.png 'New container') **Note** The name you specified here will be used for the path which Blob trigger Function.
+![New container blade.](images/20200722074139.png 'New container') **Note** The name you specified here will be used as the path for Blob trigger Function.

 4. After the container is created, select **samples-workitmes** on the containers blade.
 ![containers blade.](images/20200722074145.png 'container')